 Although currently there are no incentives for reducing carbon, we expect that this is likely to change in the near future, if ‘net zero’ is to be realistically achieved.

-One tonne of CO2 at atmospheric temperature and pressure takes up about 28 cubic feet, which is nice to visualise, but this doesn’t really mean a great deal to you or me.
+One tonne of CO2 at atmospheric temperature and pressure takes up about 550 cubic metres, which is nice to visualise, but this doesn’t really mean a great deal to you or me.
 As carbon emissions come to the forefront of our collective efforts, the amount that we emit should mean more to us.
 Here are some handy figures to help you understand what 1 tonne of CO2 equates to: